-The stay-at-home benefit amount is the most the Plan will pay for the cost of all covered services received while you're insured and won't exceed 30 times the DMB.
+The stay-at-home benefit amount is the most the Plan will pay for the cost of all covered services received while you are insured and will not exceed 30 times the DMB.
 This lifetime maximum for the stay-at-home benefit is separate and in addition to the lifetime maximum for your other LTC benefits.

-It's available during the qualification period; it isn't available if coverage is in reduced paid-up status and can't be restored under the restoration-of-benefits provision.
-The stay-at-home benefit amount will be recalculated whenever your DMB changes as a result of inflation, benefit increases, and decreases, provided you have not exhausted this benefit.
+It is available during the qualification period; it is not available if coverage is in reduced paid-up status and cannot be restored under the restoration-of-benefits provision.
+The stay-at-home benefit amount will be recalculated whenever your DMB changes as a result of inflation and benefit increases and decreases, provided you have not exhausted this benefit.

 Any benefits paid will be subtracted from the recalculated amount.
 Except for the care planning visit, you must be residing in your home to be eligible.
-The maximum amount payable for caregiver training won't exceed five times your DMB.
+The maximum amount payable for caregiver training will not exceed five times your DMB.

 Choosing a non-forfeiture LTC benefit or a contingent non-forfeiture LTC benefit For an additional cost, you also can choose to include a non-forfeiture benefit (reduced lifetime maximum paid-up benefit) in your coverage at enrollment.
-If you don't elect this option, the contingent non-forfeiture benefit will be included in your coverage at no additional cost.
+If you do not elect this option, the contingent non-forfeiture benefit will be included in your coverage at no additional cost.

-If you have been continuously insured under the Plan for at least three years, the non-forfeiture benefit (reduced lifetime maximum paid-up benefit) will allow you to stop making premium payments for any reason and retain a reduced level of coverage
+If you have been continuously insured under the Plan for at least three years, the non-forfeiture benefit (reduced lifetime maximum paid-up benefit) will allow you to stop making premium payments for any reason and retain a reduced level of coverage.

-If you exercise this benefit, you'll keep your full DMB amount, but the LMB will be reduced.
-Your reduced LMB will equal the greater of 30 times your DMB or the sum of premiums paid.
+If you exercise this benefit, you will keep your full DMB amount, but the LMB will be reduced.
+Your reduced LMB will equal the greater of the total amount of premiums paid for your insurance since your coverage was issued or 30 times the DMB.
 If you exercise this benefit after a minimum of 10 years of continuous coverage, the reduced LMB would equal the greater of 90 times the DMB or the sum of premiums paid.

 The contingent non-forfeiture benefit can be exercised only in the event of a substantial premium increase.
+A substantial premium increase would range from 10% at issue-age 90 or older to 200% at issue-age 29 or younger as detailed in the certificate that you will receive if you are approved for coverage.
 The contingent non-forfeiture benefit allows you to stop paying premiums and keep a reduced level of coverage.